 Architect: You help your client develop the vision and strategy, but you're not involved in implementation.
 This is better, but your ability to grow the client is still limited.

 General Contractor: This is a broader, deeper relationship, with a significant revenue stream.
 But you're still in dangerous "RFP territory."

 Developer: You're a trusted advisor, leading your client's agenda.
 Your team has developed many-to-many relationships, and you have significant impact on your client's success

 Client relationships are far more difficult to build and sustain than in the past.

-When I got into the legal sales coaching business twenty years ago, lawyers' universal belief was that if you did good work, success would follow.
+When I got into the legal sales coaching business almost 30 years ago, lawyers' universal belief was that if you did good work, success would follow.
 And for the most part, that was true.
-During what American Lawyer magazine called "The Golden Age of Law Firms," relationships were built as much on “schmoozing” as on value, and they often lasted for years and years.
+During what The American Lawyer magazine called "The Golden Age of Law Firms," relationships were built as much on “schmoozing” as on value, and they often lasted for years and years.

 If you want to consistently develop deeper, more enduring relationships with your clients, you must shift from the narrow "expert" mindset—where you're focused inward on your expertise, products, and methodologies—to the broader "advisor mindset" where you're focused outward on the client and their highest-level goals and issues.

 The depth of industry/company knowledge and perspective required of this valuable role requires constant monitoring and thinking about the client's industry, business, economics, future, threats, opportunities, etc. This is a worthy mission for a client team.